turingschool-examples/movie-tracker/README.md

 * You will need to close your terminal window and re-open it for the changes to take effect

 #### Creating our database
+* Make sure you are in you `movie-tracker` project folder
 * From the command line, run the following command to create a users database `psql -f ./database/users.sql`
 * When you start up the server (`npm install` and `npm start`), you should now be able to visit `localhost:3000/api/users` and see the database with a single user (Taylor)